What we will do when you apply

 Retaining your personal data

-Processing your data outside of the European Economic Area
+Processing your data outside of the UK and European Economic Area

 All the personal data we hold about you will be processed by our staff in the United Kingdom.
 However, please be aware that your information may be stored on a cloud-based system with servers located within the European Union.